UMMAN2005/GTK-Project-TTT/README.md

 Feel free to contribute to this project by forking it, making improvements, and creating a pull request.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the `LICENSE` file for details.

 ## Next...

-Fixing the problem about implementing of AI code and other improvements
+Fixing the problem about implementation of the AI code and the other improvements